 Animation in Keynote

 Drawing tools.
 Importing from graphics software.
 Magic Move basics.
-Magic Move along a path.
+Moving along complex paths.
 Builds.
 Chaining motion.
-Keynote animation templates.
 Exercise: Pool table animation.

 Animation theory and 'the 12 principles'